nnellans/ado-pipelines-guide/README.md

 ## stages
 - Max of 256 Jobs per Stage
-- Stages run sequentially, one after the other, in the order they are defined in the YAML
+- Stages run sequentially in the order they are defined in the YAML, by default
-  - Each Stage has a hidden, implicit dependency on the previous Stage
+  - This is because each Stage has a hidden, implicit dependency on the previous Stage
-  - By adding `dependsOn` to a Stage you can change the order in which the Stages run
+  - If you don't want your Stages running sequentially, then you can use `dependsOn` in each Stage to create your own order of operations
   - By adding `dependsOn: []` to a Stage you remove any dependencies altogether, allowing that Stage to run in parallel with others
 - Stages will not run if the previous Stage fails
   - Each Stage has a hidden, implicit condition that the previous Stage must complete successfully